 The future is cloud-based.
 On-premise solutions are no longer a priority for software giants; on-premise software has taken a backseat in terms of new releases, updates and patches.
 A fully on-premise tech stack for managing the entirety of a company’s data just isn’t sustainable—at the very least, it can hold organizations back from becoming more nimble and innovative.

 Highly regulated organizations, and even governments, are moving to the cloud at a rapid pace.
-This is true even for those subject to tough compliance regulations like International Traffic in Arms Regulation (ITAR), the Health Insurance Portability and Accountability Act (HIPAA), or the General Data Protection Regulation (GDPR).
+This is true even for those subject to tough compliance regulations like ITAR, CMMC, HIPAA, or GDPR.

 Cloud solutions alone, “off the shelf,” are likely not secure enough for highly regulated industries and governments.
 However, with Virtru’s encryption as an added layer of protection, you can unlock all the benefits of the cloud while still safeguarding your data.